jonnymuir/mermaid-workflow/README.md

 Aim towards a DDD like Ubiquitous Language.
 This means entities should use real life terms from the business / user domain.
 This language should be refleced in the code.
 And on language, a decision has been made to not use british english, but stick with american english, e.g. behavior, not behaviour.
 This is simply to make it consistent with other code bases.

+Dont throw an exception unless it really is an exception.
+As a rule dont handle exceptions in business logic code.
+Let the top layer handle it and report it appropriately.
+The exception to this rule is if you want to decorate the exception with more information and then rethrow it.

+Keep any messy code as small as possible and as close to the entry point to the application (the composition root).
+Messy code is code with is non-deterministric, input driven, needs to access external systems.
+Do all this first and pass it into your domain logic.
+This helps you organise you systems with the appropriate level and direction of interconnectivity and lower complexity.

 ```mermaid
 C4Container
     title Container diagram for Workflow Automation System